+5.1.
+When to raise a concern

+The means of making a disclosure will depend to some extent on the nature and seriousness of the concern, the sensitivity of the issues and the individual, or individuals, thought to be involved in the malpractice reported.

+Staff should consider the examples in section 4 when deciding whether their concern is of a whistle-blowing nature.
+Consider whether the incident(s) was illegal, breached statutory or trust procedures, put people in danger or was an attempt to cover any such activity up.

+5.2.
+Who to report to

-- 4.1.
-The means of making a disclosure will depend to some extent on the nature and seriousness of the concern, the sensitivity of the issues and the individual, or individuals, thought to be involved in the malpractice reported. - 4.2.
-As a general rule, an employee wishing to make a disclosure (the "informant") should raise his/her concerns in the first instance with the appropriate Headteacher.
-If the concern is in relation to the Headteacher then the concern should be raised with the Chair of the Local Governing Body or the Chair of the Board of Directors.
-This would be the normal channel where the concern is about the conduct or practice of immediate colleagues e.g. a concern that the school's policies and procedures are not being properly or fairly applied.
-This will enable the issue to be addressed immediately at school/Trust level. - 4.3.
-Where an informant genuinely believes that s/he cannot approach the Headteacher or the Chair of the Board of Directors, the concern should be raised with the ESFA.
+- School staff wishing to make a disclosure (the "informant") should raise their concerns in the first instance with the appropriate Headteacher.
+If the concern is in relation to the Headteacher then the concern should be raised with the Chair of the Local Governing Body or the Chair of the Board of Directors. - Central team staff should report their concern to the CEO.
+If the concern is in relation to the CEO or it is believed they may be involved in the wrongdoing in some way, then the concern should be reported to the Chair of the Board of Directors.

+These would be the normal channels where the concern is about the conduct or practice of immediate colleagues - e.g. a concern that policies and procedures are not being properly or fairly applied.
+This will enable the issue to be addressed immediately at school/Trust level.

+Where an informant genuinely believes that they cannot approach the Headteacher or the Chair of the Board of Directors, the concern should be raised with the ESFA.
 This course of action may be appropriate if the disclosure were about the conduct or practice of the Headteacher or the Trust Board.

-- 4.4.
+5.3.
+How to raise the concern

 A disclosure may be verbal (e.g. by telephone) or in writing.
-An informant should normally identify him/herself and should make it clear that s/he is making a disclosure within the terms of this Whistleblowing Procedure.
-Concerns raised in casual conversation do not constitute a disclosure. - 4.5.
+An informant should normally identify themself and should make it clear that they are making a disclosure within the terms of this Whistleblowing Procedure.
+Concerns raised in casual conversation do not constitute a disclosure.

 An informant raising a concern verbally will normally be expected to support and substantiate those concerns in writing, unless there are special circumstances indicating that this is inappropriate.
-Informants who feel unable to commit their concerns to writing will normally be asked to meet with an appropriate senior officer, who will compile a written note of the disclosure. - 4.6.
-The informant may be accompanied by a trade union representative or friend at any meeting either with the person to whom a disclosure is being made or who has been authorised to conduct an investigation into an allegation of malpractice. - 4.7.
-It is not necessary for an informant to produce conclusive evidence to support his/her disclosure.
+Informants who feel unable to commit their concerns to writing will normally be asked to meet with an appropriate senior officer, who will compile a written note of the disclosure.

+The informant may be accompanied by a trade union representative or friend at any meeting either with the person to whom a disclosure is being made or who has been authorised to conduct an investigation into an allegation of malpractice.

+It is not necessary for an informant to produce conclusive evidence to support their disclosure.
 Suspicion may be valid grounds for raising a concern.
 However, the informant should normally have direct information about, or knowledge of, the malpractice alleged or know where such evidence is located.
-The informant's concern should be based on more than hearsay, gossip, or the reports of others. - 4.8.
+The informant's concern should be based on more than hearsay, gossip, or the reports of others.

 Disclosures should not normally be made to the press, radio, television or other news media.
 The recommended internal reporting channels should be used.
 Employees have certain rights under the Public Interest Disclosure Act to report malpractice to specified external agencies (e.g. an employee who suspects that a criminal act has been committed may inform the Police).
 However, it would be expected that an informant would make any disclosure in the first instance either within the Trust or to the ESFA, as set out above.

-5. Responding to a disclosure
+6. Responding to a disclosure